mruniverse/8-figure-test/README.md

 1. **Single Responsibility**: Each class/component has one reason to change
    - `TaskForm`: Handles task creation only
    - `TaskItem`: Displays and manages a single task
-   - `SupabaseTaskRepository`: Database operations only
+   - `PrismaTaskRepository`: Database operations only

 2. **Open/Closed**: Extend without modifying
    - Repository interface allows different implementations